Jabble/tamu-rdm-workshops/modules/introducing-rdm.md

 If you have a question, or I'm unclear, please ask.
 If I don't have an answer I will try to find one for you.

+## Research Data Management
+Research Data Management (RDM) refers to the practices of organizing, documenting, storing, sharing, and preserving data collected during a research project.

+The aim of research data management is to ensure that data are usable over time.

+The idea of usability over time, and across platforms, will keep coming up in this workshop series and drives a lot of the recommended practices we will discuss.

+### Data
+Research data are information artifacts that scholars draw upon for evidence in supporting research claims, and producing new knowledge.

+We can define data very broadly.
+Research data could include any number of physical artifacts, such as a biological specimen, an architectural blue print, a paper map, etc.

+Our focus will be on digital data.

 ### Question: Why is "data management" a thing?

 - Personal efficiency